MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-event-log.md

 ### Password update confirmation events

-Whenever Windows LAPS successfully updates the configured directory (AD or Azure AD) with a new password, a success event will be logged: 10018 for password updates in Active Directory, and 10029 for password updates in Azure AD.
+Whenever Windows LAPS successfully updates the configured directory (Windows Server Active Directory or Azure Active Directory) with a new password, a success event will be logged: 10018 for password updates in Windows Server Active Directory, and 10029 for password updates in Azure Active Directory.

 Here's an example of a 10018 event: